dlambert13/silver-system/README.md

 ## Pipeline
-``activation_logging.py`` logs the top 10 images for all units of all ReLU layers of the chosen network
+``activation_logging.py`` logs the top 10 images for all units of all ReLU layers of the chosen network.

 ``main_script.py`` wraps the rest of the pipeline: it is where the parameters (which model to use, which units of which layers to target, which stride to use in the occlusion process) for the receptive field computation are defined, and then passed to the scripts listed below:
 - ``occlusion.py`` creates the occluded images from the top-10 images, with which the discrepancy map will be computed;